You want smart political talk without the meltdowns?

 And what is he doing about it?

-The guy can't even walk up a stage without tripping with the handrail next to him.
+The guy can't even walk up the stage without tripping with the handrail next to him.

-Make sure that, you know, the people that are liberal that ruined states like New York, California, Illinois, New Jersey, that you know, tell them they can stay in their respective states, and if they're going to bring their idiotic ideas and policies with them.
+Make sure that, you know, the people that are liberal that ruin states like New York, California, Illinois, New Jersey, that, you know, tell them they can stay in their respective states if they're going to bring their idiotic ideas and policies with them.

 Oh, Sean, she's here for the right reasons.

-The main one, her oldest daughter's here in a two in our three grandsons, but she we got a little political talk.
+The main one, her oldest daughter's here in her three grandsons, but we got a little political talk.

 I didn't want to do that after the third or fourth time we spoke.

-And she said, NY NYC is an absolute disgrace.
+And she said, NYC is an absolute disgrace.

-And that's when I knew, okay, this girl's solid.
+And that's when I knew, okay, this girl is solid.

 But I wanted to end this on a good note from Long Island, New York.